coolaj86/rasha.js/README.md

 Goals of this project
 -----

+* Focused support for 2048-bit and 4096-bit RSA keypairs (although any size is technically supported)
 * Zero Dependencies
-* Focused support for 2048-bit and 4096-bit RSA keypairs (although any size is technically supported)
+* VanillaJS
+* Quality Code: Good comments and tests
-* Convert both ways
+* Convert both ways: PEM-to-JWK and JWK-to-PEM (also supports SSH pub files)
 * Browser support as well (TODO)
 * OpenSSL, ssh-keygen, and WebCrypto compatibility